SaschaWebDev/sascha-blog/README.md

 ### Setup

 The project was created using Next.js bootstrap cli command `npx create-next-app -e with-tailwindcss ./`. to bootstrap a pre configured but blank project into the current directory.

+## Styling

+- The navigation bar uses the tailwindcss command `contents` which will create a phantom container whose children act like direct children of the parent